 Since day treatment offers more flexibility, it tends to be most beneficial for individuals whose addictions are less severe, who have an inflexible employment schedule or familial obligations that make residential inpatient treatments an impossibility, or whose budget doesn’t allow for the higher expense of residential treatment programs.

 If you or someone you love is suffering from a substance abuse disorder and would like to learn more about recovery programs, the Palm Beach Institute is here to help.
 Our recovery specialists have a proven record of helping countless individuals achieve sobriety by matching them to the addiction treatments and programs they need to overcome chemical dependency.
-Don’t wait—call today so we can help you or your loved one, too.
+Don’t wait—call today at 855-534-3574 or contact us online so we can help you or your loved one, too.